Lenooka/libft-printf-printerror/README.md

-# libft
+# Libft + printf- printerror
-Libft is a custom implementation of essential C standard library functions, built from scratch as part of the 42 School curriculum.
-The project focuses on low-level programming, memory management, and writing clean, reusable code without relying on external libraries.
+Libft is a custom C library built from scratch as part of the 42 School curriculum.
+It reimplements core standard functions, along with a custom printf and a variant writing to stderr.
+Focused on memory management, data structures, and clean, reusable low-level code.